FedericoHan/BootstrapSwapYieldCurve/README.md

 Variation of Chapter5 from James WeiMing "Mastering Python For Finance" .

-This is a synopsys of what is done at work (minus of course a more proper daycount calendar but even without it, we get less than 2bps away on 30yrs, from BBG data) and, these days, collateral adjustments perhaps.  '''
+This is a synopsys of what is done by various pricers (minus of course a more proper daycount calendar but even without it, we get less than 2bps away on 30yrs, from BBG data) and, these days, collateral adjustments perhaps.  '''